 Devil's Den TrailAdd to Cart Add to Lightbox Download

-A hiker explores one of the many caves and crevices along the Devil’s Den Self-Guided Trail in Devil’s Den State Park.
+One of the many geological features seen along the Devil’s Den Self-Guided Trail in Devil’s Den State Park.

 Devil's Den State Park is an Arkansas state park located in the Lee Creek Valley of the Boston Mountains in the Ozarks.
 Devil’s Den State Park contains one of the largest sandstone crevice areas in the U.S. The park contains many geologic features such like crevices, caves, rock shelters, and bluffs.
 The park is also known for its well-preserved Civilian Conservation Corps (CCC) structures built in the 1930s.
 These structures, still in use today include cabins, trails, a dam, and shelter.

 Devil’s Den State Park has approximately 64 miles of trails that are popular with hikers, mountain bikers and horseback riders.
 One popular trail is the Devil’s Den Self-Guided Trail (1.5 miles long) that passes by Devil’s Den Cave (550 feet), Devil’s Den Ice Box, numerous rock crevices, and Twin Falls.
 Another popular trail is the Yellow Rock Trail (3.1 miles) that leads to expansive views of the Lee Creek Valley.

 - Image Size